-- 39.(1) A procuring entity shall nominate a contract administrator for each procurement contract awarded. - (2) The contract administrator shall - (a) monitor the performance of a supplier to ensure that all delivery or performance obligations are met and that appropriate action is taken by the procuring entity in the event that obligations are not met; - (b) prepare any required amendments to the procurement contract and refer the amendments for the approval of the Solicitor General or another legal officer nominated by the Solicitor General, or, in the case of a procuring entity that is a statutory body or a state-owned company, of such legal officer as the entity may approve for the purpose; - (c) manage any handover or acceptance procedures; - (d) refer any recommendation for the termination of the contract for the consideration of the Solicitor General or another legal officer nominated by the Solicitor General, or, in the case of a procuring entity that is a statutory body or a state-owned company, of such legal officer as the entity may approve for the purpose; and
+- 39.(1) A procuring entity shall nominate a contract administrator for each procurement contract awarded. - (2) The contract administrator shall - (a) monitor the performance of a supplier to ensure that all delivery or performance obligations are met and that appropriate action is taken by the procuring entity in the event that obligations are not met; - (b) prepare any required amendments to the procurement contract and refer the amendments for the approval of the Solicitor General or another legal officer nominated by the Solicitor General, or, in the case of a procuring entity that is a state-owned enterprise or a commercial state-owned enterprise, of such legal officer as the entity may approve for the purpose;

-- (e) ensure that - (i) the supplier submits all required documentation; - (ii) the procuring entity meets all its payment and other obligations on time and in accordance with the contract: - (iii) there is adequate cost, quality and time control, where required; - (iv) all tests required in the contract are satisfactorily completed; - (v) performance under the contract is satisfactorily completed before closing the contract management record; and - (vi) the contract management record is kept in accordance with this Act.
+- (c) manage any handover or acceptance procedures; - (d) refer any recommendation for the termination of the contract for the consideration of the Solicitor General or another legal officer nominated by the Solicitor General, or, in the case of a procuring entity that is a state-owned enterprise or a commercial state-owned enterprise, of such legal officer as the entity may approve for the purpose; and - (e) ensure that - (i) the supplier submits all required documentation; - (ii) the procuring entity meets all its payment and other obligations on time and in accordance with the contract; - (iii) there is adequate cost, quality and time control, where required; - (iv) all tests required in the contract are satisfactorily completed; - (v) performance under the contract is satisfactorily completed before closing the contract management record; and - (vi) the contract management record is kept in accordance with this Act.